 Acute scrotal pain in adults and scrotal disorders in children are discussed separately.
 (See "Evaluation of acute scrotal pain in adults" and "Evaluation of scrotal pain or swelling in children and adolescents".)

-The testis, tunica vaginalis, epididymis, spermatic cord, and appendix testis are anatomic structures that may be involved in nonacute scrotal conditions (figure 1):
+The testis, tunica vaginalis, epididymis, spermatic cord, appendix testis, and appendix epididymis are anatomic structures that may be involved in nonacute scrotal conditions (figure 1):

 ●The testis (testicle) is the male gonad responsible for production of sperm and androgens (primarily testosterone).
 The normal testis is ovoid, about 3 to 5 cm in length, and firm with smooth surfaces.
 One testis may be slightly larger than the other, and one testis (usually the left) may hang slightly lower.

 ●The tunica vaginalis is a fascial layer which encapsulates a potential space that encompasses the anterior two-thirds of the testis.
 Different types of fluid may accumulate within the tunica vaginalis (eg, water with a hydrocele, blood with a hematocele, pus with a pyocele).To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: